-This is hands down the best vegan vanilla ice cream I've ever tried, and that includes store-bought!
-The base is made using my vegan custard recipe, which is speckled with real vanilla beans and gives the ice cream the most amazing creamy consistency.
+The base is made using my vegan custard recipe, which is speckled with real vanilla beans and gives the ice cream a rich consistency without being heavy or overly sweet like ice cream with condensed milk tends to be.

 Jump to: